Husbands, Here's a Mother's Day Present Idea

 This post is for the husbands/fathers out there still looking for a Mother's Day gift.
 Or maybe, for the ones who bought something that doesn't seem like quite enough.
 The beauty of this idea is that it won't cost you a dollar.
 It also isn't specific to Mother's Day.
 This would be a great present for a birthday, anniversary, Valentine's Day, Sweetest Day (whatever that is), or "just because."

 The first part of the gift is to read the articles Women Aren't Nags - We're Just Fed Up and Men Everywhere Finally Understand Emotional Labor by Gemma Hartley.
+(If you want a deeper dive, her book is called Fed Up: Emotional Labor, Women, and the Way Forward.)
 If you have any hesitation, there are two things you should know:

 The first article beautifully sums up what so many wives/mothers have been saying to one another for years, but have had difficulty articulating to their partners for reasons Hartley explains.
 Hearing these sentiments from someone other than your wife may make it easier for you to listen without feeling defensive.